MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-install-application-step.md

 For troubleshooting purposes, it's considered a best practice to create and use a duplicate copy of your production task sequence.
 The task sequence may need to be modified to include more data gathering tasks.
 And you may need to deploy the task sequence to a test machine.

 Deployments that have problems will typically report errors in the **Monitoring** workspace.
-You can see these errors when you select Deployments > Error.
+You can see these errors when you select **Deployments** > **Error**.
 For more information about how to troubleshoot these errors, see the following article:

 [Tips and Tricks: How to Take Action on Assets That Report a Failed Deployment in System Center 2012 Configuration Manager](https://techcommunity.microsoft.com/t5/configuration-manager-archive/tips-and-tricks-how-to-take-action-on-assets-that-report-a/ba-p/273019)

+For more information about task sequence steps, see [Task sequence steps](/mem/configmgr/osd/understand/task-sequence-steps).